Asset Auditor

 Dashboards

-Column
+Column Name

 DashboardID

-The unique id of a dashboard
+The unique ID of the dashboard

 DashboardName